Convection enhanced delivery

-Convection-enhanced delivery (CED) is method of drug delivery in which drug is delivered into using bulk flow rather than conventional diffusion into the brain.
+Convection-enhanced delivery (CED) is method of drug delivery in which the drug is delivered into the brain using bulk flow rather than conventional diffusion.
 This is done by utilizing catheters inserted into the target region of the brain and utilizing pressure to deliver the therapeutic to a target region.
-CED has been used to delivery drugs to the central nervous system (CNS) for diseases such as cancer, epilepsy, and Parkinson’s disease.
+CED has been used to delivery drugs to the central nervous system (CNS) for diseases such as cancer, epilepsy, and Parkinson's disease.
 CED has been used to deliver drugs to the CNS for its ability to bypass the blood–brain barrier (BBB) and target specific regions for targeted treatment, but current techniques using CED have failed to progress past clinical trials due to a variety of physical limitations associated with CED itself.

 Background

 The blood brain barrier (BBB) has historically proved to be a very difficult obstacle to overcome when aiming to deliver a drug to the brain.
 In order to overcome the difficulties in delivering therapeutic levels of drug past the BBB, drugs had to either be lipophilic molecules with a molecular weight below 600 Da or be transported across the BBB using some sort of cellular transport system.
 In the 1990s, a research group led by Edward Oldfield at the National Institutes of Health proposed utilizing CED to deliver drugs and molecules too big to bypass the BBB to the brain.
 CED is also useful to delivery drugs that have poor diffusive properties and allows for targeted placement of the catheter used to deliver the drugs.
 A vast majority of current clinical studies using CED are currently using CED as a method to treat brain tumors that are inoperable or have shown little response to conventional therapies.